doomedramen/autopwn/README.md

 ---

-**⚠️ Important**: This tool is designed for authorized security testing and educational purposes only.
-Users are responsible for ensuring they have proper authorization before testing any systems. test change
+**⚠️ REMINDER**: This software must only be used for authorized security testing and educational purposes.
+Unauthorized use is illegal and unethical.